 - The Cabinet-Yaak, referred to as CYE, area of northwestern Montana and northern Idaho

-Currently, there are at least 1,923 individuals in the lower-48 States, with 727 in the GYE demographic monitoring area, 1,092 in the NCDE, about 60 in the CYE, and a minimum of 44 in the United States portion of the SE, although some bears have home ranges that cross the international border (Bjornlie and Haroldson 2021, Costello and Roberts 2021, Kasworm et al. 2021a, Kasworm et al. 2021b).
-In the GYE, this estimate does not capture the entire distribution of grizzly bears.
-In addition, grizzly bears have been verified in areas between ecosystems; however, there are likely few resident bears in the lower-48 States outside of the GYE, NCDE, CYE, and SE.
-There are currently no known populations within the North Cascades and BE.
 Estimated distribution, or current range, represents areas in which grizzly bears are known to have established home ranges and continuously reside.
 Ecosystems are generally considered to be the larger area surrounding the recovery zones in which grizzly bears may be anticipated to occur as part of the same population.
-The Species List Area (SLA) captures current range and additional areas of low-density peripheral occurrences and transitory individuals.
-Grizzly bears are expanding on the landscape, can disperse large distances, and are not easily detectable.
-Developed through a standardized protocol, the SLA includes additional areas of verified outlier locations gathered by our State, Federal, and Tribal partner agencies, such as verified sightings, mortalities, conflicts, and radio-collared individuals outside of current range.
+The Species List Area captures current range and additional areas of low-density peripheral occurrences and transitory individuals.
+Grizzly bears are expanding on the landscape, can disperse large distances and are not easily detectable.
+Developed through a standardized protocol, the Species List Area includes additional areas of verified outlier locations gathered by our state, federal and Tribal partner agencies, such as verified sightings, mortalities, conflicts and radio-collared individuals outside of current range.

-- Map of current estimated distribution for grizzly bears in the lower-48 States
+- Map of current estimated occupied range for grizzly bears in the lower-48 States

 - Map of Species List Area for grizzly bear map used for consultation